A Local’s Guide to Travel in Antibes, France

 Get advice that's tailor-made to you

-Transportation and getting around the nearby areas
+Transportation and getting around

 Once you’ve arrived into Antibes and the Riviera more generally, your transport options are quite varied.
 All the major cities and towns along the coast are connected by train, with regular service traveling between them all throughout the day.
 If you’re mostly planning to stick to the main towns, the train is extremely convenient and quite affordable.